AACSB Insights Submissions

 • Technology

-Because we aim to provide insights from a variety of voices, regions, and contexts, we limit article publication from the same individual or school/organization to three times per year (with exceptions for sponsored content).
+Because we aim to provide insights from a variety of voices, regions, and contexts, we limit article publication from the same individual or school/organization to three times per calendar year (with exceptions for sponsored content).

 The suggested length for an article is 1,000 to 1,500 words.
 An average article length is about 1,300 words.
 We encourage contributors to use shorter paragraphs to facilitate easier web reading, subheadings to create visual structure, and bulleted or numerated lists (where relevant) to draw out key points and aid in reader engagement.